fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6a.md

 ```

 If there is data involved with the action, other fields can be declared as needed.
-Our counting app is however so simple, that the actions are fine with just the type field.
+However, our counting app is so simple that the actions are fine with just the type field.

-Actions impact to the state of the application is defined using a [reducer](https://redux.js.org/basics/reducers).
-In practice reducer is a function, which is given the current state and the action as parameters and which <i>returns</i> the new state.
+The impact of the action to the state of the application is defined using a [reducer](https://redux.js.org/basics/reducers).
+In practice, a reducer is a function which is given the current state and an action as parameters.
+It <i>returns</i> a new state.

 Let's now define a reducer for our application: